 Climber & Outdoor Enthusiast

 I went to school in Casablanca, a metropolis of more than 7 million inhabitants.
-It’s the vibrating heart of Morocco.
-Growing up there made me dream big and realize how would I become in the future.
+It is the vibrating heart of Morocco.
+Growing up there made me dream big and made me the person I am today.

 I was not really a calm child like many parents wanted their children to be.
-I didn’t stick to the common social rules foreseeing a girl to play with dolls, to do house chores and to help in the kitchen.
-Unfortunately, this drove especially my mother mad at me.
-I really loved climbing trees, riding my bike like crazy and making wood fire.
-Every time the weather was warm, I always setup a tent in our house garden, and that became my home for most of the time.
-I was already pretty much outdoor-oriented since I was a kid.
+I did not conform to the typical social rules of a girl playing with dolls, doing house chores, and helping in the kitchen.
+This drove my mother mad.
+I loved climbing trees, riding my bike, and making wood fires.
+Whenever the weather was warm, I always pitched a tent in our garden, and that became my home for most of the time.
+I was already outdoors-oriented as a child.

-I guess I got this taste of adventure from my father, who loved taking me on long walks as we were on holidays.
+I guess I got this taste for adventure from my father, who loved taking me on long walks whilst we were on holiday.
 We used to go hiking for hours to discover the surrounding villages and the breathtaking green hills and valleys.
-We used to make stops when he explained to us the plants and some geographical facts.
+We would stop along the way and he would explain to us about the plants and some geographical facts.

 My father also taught me yoga.
 I even learned the headstand at the age of 5 before learning to read.
 Flexible right?
 It seems that I was already adventurous and energetic way back then.
-I guess, I was born to travel and conquer the world.
-Now, I am living in my dream, to take of a lot of adventures, witness the beauty of nature and meet a lot of people having the same vision as mine.
+I guess I was born to travel and conquer the world.
+Now, I am living my dream, to embark on a lot of adventures, witness the beauty of nature and meet a lot of people having the same vision as mine.

-In addition, I grew up bilingual and that’s because of my parents’ influence, between a father talking in French and a mother in Arabic.
+In addition, I grew up bilingual and that is because of my parents’ influence, where my father spoke in French and my mother in Arabic.
 I discovered the advantage of excelling in several languages early.
 Later on, I learned English.
-As I decided to go studying in Germany, I began learning also German.
+As I decided to go studying in Germany, I began learning German too.